-If you build it: Bannock County looks to new Wellness Complex
+If you build it: update on Bannock County's new Wellness Complex

 With a 30-percent obesity rate, Bannock County ranks 30th out of the other 44 surrounding counties when it comes to health levels.
 The low health outcome ranking lead Menchaca to rally partners from around the community to help build a $10 million Wellness Complex.

-"It's a one-of-a-kind, world-class Wellness Complex, that is really not available anywhere else in the country," Menchaca described.
+"It's a one-of-a-kind, world-class Wellness Complex, that is really not available anywhere else in the country," Menchaca said.

 The 80-acre complex will be built upon the Bannock County fairgrounds, complete with 13 full-size soccer fields, about 6.35 miles of loop running trails, an amphitheater, bleachers that can hold 2,000 cheering spectators, a new parking lot that can hold 750 new parking stalls, and new biking trails.